subtitulamos/subtitulamos/README.md

 - See a diff with your DB schema `./vendor/bin/doctrine orm:sch:update --dump-sql`, and run these queries manually (This is the safe option).
 - Update the DB schema (caution, this can destroy data if you removed a column/table): `./vendor/bin/doctrine orm:sch:update --force`.

+After updating the DB schema, update the `config/mariadb/init.sql` file for ease of development